 + Fresh fragrance

 Kill 99.9 per cent of bacteria with this lemon-scented Dettol Washing Machine Cleaner and use it to remove limescale at the same time.
-It's recommended you use it every two months, but can be used more regularly when the washer is starting to smell a bit iffy, especially if it's never been cleaned before.
+It's recommended you use it every two months, but it can be used more regularly when the washer is starting to smell a bit iffy, especially if it's never been cleaned before.
 It leaves behind a citrus fragrance, too.

-For colder cycles
+Best for colder cycles

 + Deep, powerful clean